suhangself/suhangself.github.io/_pages/Awards..md

 * Entrepreneurship Competition

+    * The 18th “Chunhui Cup” Oversea Students Innovation and Entrepreneurship Competition Winner Award, The Ministry of Education of the People's Republic of China (2023)

     * The 17th “Chunhui Cup” Oversea Students Innovation and Entrepreneurship Competition Winner Award, The Ministry of Education of the People's Republic of China (2022)

     * The Third Prize in China Xiamen Enterpreneurship Competition (UK) Competition Winner Award, The Xiamen Enterpreneurship Competition 2022 UK Organizing Committee, 2,000 £